humanwhocodes/humanfs/packages/core/README.md

 Currently, this package simply exports the `Fsx` class, which is an abstract base class intended to be inherited from in runtime-specific fsx packages (like `fsx-node`).

+> [!WARNING]
+> This project is **experimental** and may change significantly before v1.0.0.
+Use at your own caution and definitely not in production!

 ## Installation

 ### Node.js